txwizard/BitMath/README.md

 *	`WizardWrx_BitMath_Binaries_Release.7z` is the release build of the binaries.

-There is a DLL, PDB, and XML file for each assembly except the unt test program, which needs no XML documentation.
+There is a DLL, PDB, and XML file for each assembly except the unit test program, which needs no XML documentation.
 To derive maximum benefit, including support for the Visual Studio managed code debugger and IntelliSense in the text editor, take all three.

+As of 2019/04/30, there is a corresponding NuGet package; search the NuGet gallery for `WizardWrx.BitMath`.

 # Revision History